 Through ongoing plant audits, inspections and product evaluations, the QA team fulfills Sysco's vision of being our customer's most valued and trusted business partner by delivering products that meet exacting safety, reliability and quality standards.

-Our quality assurance program has a global presence with products being sourced from more than 40 countries worldwide.
-We have formalized inspection programs under our Point Source Inspection Program at more than 130 approved overseas supply facilities in Latin America, Europe, Africa and Asia to monitor products for quality and safety prior to delivery to our North American companies.
+Our quality assurance program has a global presence with products being sourced from 40 countries worldwide.
+We have formalized inspection programs under our Point Source Inspection Program at more than 150 approved overseas supply facilities in Latin America, Europe, Africa and Asia to monitor products for quality and safety prior to delivery to our North American companies.

 Sysco suppliers also must undergo annual independent food safety audits that supplement our team's direct monitoring, providing further assurance of consistently safe, high-quality products.

 We provide ongoing professional development for all QA associates through offsite technical training, webinars, in-house group seminars and interactive web-based course work.
-The QA team has developed comprehensive training programs for distribution center associates who have direct product touch points with food safety impacts.
-For example, warehouse associates such as Receivers, Selectors, Loaders, Delivery Drivers and Will-Call associates receive training designed to address food safety risks for temperature control and cross contact while fulfilling their jobs.
+The QA team in conjunction with the corporate training department supports development of annual food safety awareness training, has developed comprehensive role specific training programs for distribution center associates who have direct product touch points with food safety impacts.
+For example, warehouse associates such as receivers, selectors, loaders, delivery drivers and will-call associates receive training designed to address food safety risks for temperature control and cross contact while fulfilling their jobs.
 We also provide comprehensive training in safe food handling practices to Sales Associates and other personnel who handle samples.

 As the number of food illness outbreaks and recalls increases, and food safety legislation around the globe tightens, we aim to continually improve our internal food safety programs.
 All products distributed by Sysco are subject to our preventive controls program.